choldgraf/uw-reproducibility-2019/02_zero-to-binder.md

 # From Zero to Binder!

-Sarah Gibson, _The Alan Turing Institute_
+Chris Holdgraf, _Project Jupyter_

-[**The Turing Way**](https://github.com/alan-turing-institute/the-turing-way) - making reproducible Data Science "too easy not to do"
+Adapted from [**The Turing Way**](https://github.com/alan-turing-institute/the-turing-way) - making reproducible Data Science "too easy not to do"

-Based on Tim Head's _Zero-to-Binder_ workshops which can be found here: http://bit.ly/zero-to-binder and http://bit.ly/zero-to-binder-rise

 To follow these instructions on your own machine, follow this link: **http://bit.ly/zero-to-binder-tutorial**